ComputeCanada/puppet-magic_castle/README.md

 ## `profile::nfs::client`

-This class installs NFS and configures the client to mount shares exported by a single NFS server identified via its IP address.
+This class installs NFS and configures the client to mount shares exported by a single NFS server identified via its IP address or FQDN.
 The shares to mount are infered from the list of volumes with an `nfs` tag in the the `terraform.instances` datastructure.
 Additional shares can be mounted by providing a list of names with `share_names` variable.